Advanced creative writing

 Part 1: Ways of writing

 You'll begin by looking at different approaches to writing.
 In particular, you'll focus on the influence of genre, world-building in dystopian and fantasy fiction, setting in life writing and narrative in poetry.
 Work includes readings and writing exercises in fiction, poetry, and life writing.

-You'll progress to explore writing techniques for three dramatic media: stage, film and radio, which will illustrate the narrative strengths and constraints of each medium.
-You'll examine the conventional layouts for these media, and this part will also deal with dramatic principles connected to dialogue, subtext, status and exposition, as well as media-specific elements such as sets for the stage, aural contrast in radio and montage in film.
+You'll progress to explore writing techniques for three dramatic media: stage, film and audio, which will illustrate the narrative strengths and constraints of each medium.
+You'll examine the conventional layouts for these media, and this part will also deal with dramatic principles connected to dialogue, subtext, status and exposition, as well as media-specific elements such as sets for the stage, aural contrast in audio and montage in film.
 You’ll also consider the techniques involved in adapting work in other genres to script.

 You'll look at how some of the methods used in dramatic writing can improve fiction writing, life writing and poetry.
-For example, looking at the connection between dramatic monologues and fictional narrators; examining the connection between film techniques such as montage and the way fiction might be structured.
+You’ll consider the inner world in life writing, and dramatic techniques in poetry.
 This section goes on to explore writing approaches in a wide-ranging fashion, covering poetic form, time, voice, long and short-form work, theme and structure, and the uses of rhetoric and analogy.
 You’ll focus on improving your writing style and voice in all genres.

 Part 4: Independent study